 Flento covers the full stack of Google Maps ranking actions: GBP management and profile completion, citation consistency across 50+ directories, review management with automated response workflows, GBP post scheduling, and local rank tracking from your customers' zip codes, not from your business address.

-The rank tracker shows your actual Google Maps position from any zip code or GPS point in your service area, updated weekly, so you know exactly where you're winning and where you have gaps.
+The Local Keyword Rank Tracker shows your actual Google Maps position from any zip code or GPS point in your service area, updated weekly, so you know exactly where you're winning and where you have gaps.

 โ Done?
-See how Flento tracks your Google Maps rankings from every neighborhood in your service area โ Start free โ
+See how Flento tracks your Google Maps rankings from every neighborhood in your service area โ Try Flento free

 What are the top factors for ranking higher on Google Maps?
 Google's local ranking algorithm weighs three factors: relevance (how well your profile matches the search), distance (proximity to the searcher), and prominence (how well-known and trusted your business is).
 The highest-impact ranking actions are: correct primary GBP category (relevance), review count and velocity (prominence), NAP consistency across citations (prominence), and GBP profile completeness (relevance).